fcm742-01/gitTutorial/README.md

 # Introduction<a id="orgheadline1"></a>

-This is the repo for FCM-742, sections 01, Spring 2016, you have to add a directory and upload a picture of your face.
+This is the repo for Tech Talent Pipeline Summer 2016, you have to add a directory and upload a picture of your face.

 This is the README file for the repo.
 Everyone is going to create